trchen314/trchen314/README.md

 - 👋 Hi, I’m @trchen314
 - 👀 I’m interested in math specially about graph theory and knot theory
-- 🌱 I’m currently learning SQL and Python
+- 🌱 I’m currently knot theory, graph theory and algebra
-- 📫 How to reach me 1131432295@qq.com or jungangchen31415@gmail.com
+- 📫 How to reach me jungangchen31415@gmail.com

 <!---
 trchen314/trchen314 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.